jwongh/car-dealership-bot/README.md

 # Car Dealership Bot

-A Bot demo on a messenging application for a car dealership to redirect customers to the proper department.
+A Bot demo on a messaging application/apps for a car dealership to redirect customers to their destinated department.

 ## Getting Started

-Run the project on Visual Studio.
-Connect the Bot Framework Emulator to the url of the project.
+Download and install the following prerequisites on your Windows PC.

 ### Prerequisites